SELECTED TALKS & COMMENTARIES

 Productive pessimism and new ontologies of cognition

-The Problem of Cognitive Ontology Workshop at the Center for Philosophy of Science.
+(31) The Problem of Cognitive Ontology Workshop at the Center for Philosophy of Science.
 Pittsburgh, PA.
-October 19, 2020 (rescheduled and moved online due to COVID-19).
+October 19, 2020. (delivered virtually).

 Immigration and the moral self